Why Serbia?

 Covers intra-company transfers, independent professionals, or training assignments.
 Requires documentation from both employer and employee.

-Transfers & Professionals
+Transfers & Senior Professionals

 Self-Employment Permit

-Allows foreign nationals to establish and legally operate their own business in Serbia.
+Allows foreign nationals to legally establish and operate their own business in Serbia.
 Ideal for freelancers, entrepreneurs, and independent contractors.

 Freelancers & Business Owners